Stay Hydrated This Summer

 Exercisers and athletes can self-monitor proper hydration and the presence of normal sodium levels by examining their own urine, according to ACSM.
 If urine is amber or darker, you may not be getting enough fluids.
 If it’s straw-colored or nearly clear, that generally means you are properly hydrated.

-DO drink water several hours before moderate exercise and sip during, and
+✓ - DO drink water several hours before moderate exercise and sip during your workout

 We’ll see you at the California Family Fitness water fountains!